8enSmith/WordWelter/README.md

 Word Welter
 ===========

-*Word Welter is a Chrome extension which randomises the characters in all words in a webpage, except for the first and last.*

-The inspiration for this extension is a neologism called [Typoglycemia](http://en.wikipedia.org/wiki/Typoglycemia) which is the "purported recent discovery about the cognitive processes behind reading written text".
+The inspiration for this Google Chrome extension is a neologism called [Typoglycemia](http://en.wikipedia.org/wiki/Typoglycemia) which is the "purported recent discovery about the cognitive processes behind reading written text".

 For example most people can understand the following even though the text has been scrambled: